 - Sweetened Condensed Milk: Ensure the sweetened condensed milk is at room temperature.
 Its rich sweetness and creamy texture are essential for the frosting's lusciousness.

-- Place the room-temperature butter, cut into pieces, in the bowl of a stand mixer fitted with the whisk attachment.
+Step 1: Place the chopped room temperature butter in the large mixing bowl of a stand mixer, fitted with the whisk attachment.

-- Whip butter on high speed for about 5 minutes until the consistency is pale and creamy.
+Step 2: Beat on high speed for about 5-10 minutes, until the mixture is thick and airy.

-- Continue beating on high speed for at least 5 minutes.
-(The mixture will first go through a grainy consistency (curdled) and then end up with a creamy texture.
+Step 3: Add the sweetened condensed milk into the softened butter and continue mixing at high speed for at least 10 minutes.
+(The mixture will first go through a grainy (curdled) consistency, then end up with a light and fluffy texture.

 How to use this condensed milk frosting